yyyaohhh/tp/docs/UserGuide.md

 calculateMC
 ```

-Here is an example output for executing the `calculateMC` command:
+Here is an example output after executing the `calculateMC` command:

 ```
 Total Modular Credits: 16.0